Shopify/task-list-checker/README.md

 ```

 ### In a pull request
+When a PR is first opened, and any time the description is edited (including automatic edits triggered by clicking on a checkbox), `task-list-checker` will count the checked and unchecked checkboxes in the description.
+If any tasks are unchecked, it will set the PR's status to `pending`, blocking merge.

-The job will look for checkboxes **in the PR description only**.
-Checkboxes in comments are ignored, since scattering tasks throughout the PR makes it harder for authors/reviewers to find the remaining tasks.
-If a task is related to a specific comment, add the task to the PR description with a link to the relevant comment.
+Checkboxes in comments are ignored, since scattering tasks throughout the PR makes it harder for authors/reviewers to locate the remaining tasks.
+If a task is related to a specific file or comment, add the checkbox to the PR description with a link out to the relevant location.

 Any checkbox containing the text **N/A** (all caps) will be skipped; use this to tag tasks that are not relevant to the current PR.
 Ex:
 ```